-In making classroom assignments consideration will be given to individual staff members who have participated in professional development opportunities to increase their knowledge and skills in particular areas of instructional supports (ex: literacy; special needs) or social-emotional supports (ex: relational teaching skills; positive behavioral response).
-The goal is to provide all children with access to staff with a variety of skills who can meet the wide-range of needs present in a classroom as well as individualize responses to optimize healthy development.
+In making classroom assignments, WCAP will ensure that consideration is given to providing a balance of instructional and social-emotional supports.
+WCAP aims to provide all children with access to staff with a variety of skills who can meet the wide-range of needs present in a classroom.

-All staff will be exposed to these professional development opportunities as they become available.
+All staff will be exposed to professional development opportunities as they become available.

-6. Creating healthy environments by promoting positive interpersonal and communication skills:

-A healthy environment for children is dependent upon the communication skills and styles of the adults.
-Attention will be paid to assessing each staff member's skills and efforts in supporting positive interactions between adults and children and between adults in a classroom using the CLASS observation tool.
+6. Creating healthy environments by promoting positive interpersonal and communication skills: Attention will be paid to assessing each staff member's skills and efforts in supporting positive interactions between adults and children.
 Classroom assignments will reflect efforts to create teaching teams that can provide optimal positive environments for learning.